MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_navigationupdated.md

 Occurs when a Navigation gesture is updated due to hand or motion controller movement.

 ## -remarks
-For hand interactions, this event fires when the relevant hand that had a NavigationStarted updates its position.
+For hand interactions, the [SpatialNavigationUpdatedEventArgs](spatialnavigationupdatedeventargs.md) event fires when the relevant hand that had a NavigationStarted updates its position.

 For voice interactions, this event does not fire.